gatsbyjs/gatsby/docs/docs/local-https.md

 ---

 Automatic certificates issued with the `--https` flag are issued to `localhost` by default, unless you have used the `--host` flag.
 If you have, a record in your hosts file will automatically be configured to point the defined host to `127.0.0.1`.
-At this time, ip addresses defined by `--host` are not supported.
+At this time, IP addresses defined by `--host` are not supported.